jlevy/og-equity-compensation/README.md

   When a company already has or can be predicted to have significant financial success, the most talented people are incentivized to work for the company by the prospect of their equity turning into large amounts of cash in the future.
+  The actual probability of life-changing lucre may be low (or at least, lower than you may think if your entire knowledge of startups is watching [*The Social Network*](https://en.wikipedia.org/wiki/The_Social_Network)).
+But even a small chance at “winning big” can itself be exciting or worth a lot to some people.
 - To align individuals’ incentives with the interests of the company:
   Even companies that can afford to pay lots of cash may prefer to give employees equity, so that employees work to increase the *future* value of the company.
   At its best, this philosophy fosters an environment of teamwork and a “rising tides lift all boats” mentality.
+  It also encourages longer-term thinking, which is key for company success.
   As we’ll [discuss later](#offers-and-negotiations), the amount of equity you’re offered usually reflects both your past or current contribution to the company and your commitment to the company in the future.